nlivaic/OAuth2OpenIdConnect/readme.md

 ![Reference tokens](https://user-images.githubusercontent.com/26722936/81301289-25edb780-9079-11ea-99cf-0f9501a32f71.png)

 - Token format standing opposite of self-contained token format.
+- Primary use case is to allow better lifetime management of access tokens.
+Let's say we issued a self-contained access token and we want to revoke it due to a security issue.
+Since the resource server validates self-contained access tokens on its own, there is no way for us to revoke the token.
+However, with reference tokens all we are giving the client (and consequently the resource server) is an identifier allowing the IDP to return an up-to-date access token to the resource server.
+- IDP stores the reference token.
+This way it is easy to communicate to the IDP which token we want to revoke (more on revoking [below](#-revoking access-tokens)).
-- Resource servers exchange the reference token for an up-to-date access token, via the back-channel communication with the introspection endpoint.
+- Resource servers exchange the reference token for an access token via the back-channel communication with the introspection endpoint.
 Resource server must authenticate with the IDP by sending the id and secret (as headers).
 This means the IDP must define a secret for the resource.
 - Pros: better access token lifetime management, access tokens are more secure since they are used only once.
 - Cons: resource server must communicate with the IDP on every request.
 - Can be combined with refresh tokens.
 It appears reference tokens also have an expiration date, which is set on the IDP in the same manner as the access token's expiration date.